Don and I spent a night at this hidden gem last July. "Hidden gem" is a corny and overused term, but it sure fits.

 We were handed menus and suddenly realized this was not going to be the typical B&B breakfast.
 We could have feasted on salmon or steak, but chose omelets and French toast.
 Our yummy, piping hot meals were served on some pretty sweet bird china.
 We could have used a nap after that, but we were on the road by 9:30.

+Even the copy of a famous statue could irritate me.
+But so much thought and energy went into this sweet place, that all I could do was appreciate.
 The staff was professional and pleasant.
 The food was top notch.
 The location was lovely.
 And all the surprises, from fresh flowers to wooden menus to a boar on the bed, kept me delighted!

 My New Year's Resolution for 2014 was to start documenting some of the memorable overnights I've had in some very odd and curious motels and hotels.
 Like the adventures in my Dining Blog, I have learned to enjoy the surprises that happen when you step out of the comfort zone, far away from the well-known chains.